Skip to main content

 • Click Add Level.

-• You can continue to add as many sorting levels as you need.
+You can add as many sorting levels as necessary to fully organize your data.

 How to use filtering

-• There are no blank rows or columns interrupting the data you want to sort.
+• Has no blank rows or columns interrupting the dataset.

-• You have a distinct header row for your data.
-(Optional but highly recommended.)
+• Includes a distinct header row (optional, but highly recommended).

 Filter for specific words

-• Click the drop-down arrow of the column you wish to filter.
+• Click the drop-down arrow in the column you want to filter.

 Filter for specific dates